-Amazon also has other sources of revenue from manufactures, including advertising and advanced reporting, that third parties do not.
-Additionally Amazon sometimes charges third parties a higher cost to ship an item than it charges itself.
-Amazon can subsidize it’s own shipping cost with the Prime fees it collects from members.
-The situations where Amazon subsidizes it’s shipping are on only a fraction of items and used in situation where Third Party sellers can not best service their customers.
-Prime Pantry is an example where Amazon ships low retail price, high shipping cost items such as water and paper towels at a convenience to customers, but a shipping cost that would be unprofitable for Third Party Sellers.
+Amazon also has other sources of revenue from manufacturers, including advertising and advanced reporting, that third parties do not.
+Additionally, Amazon sometimes charges third parties a higher cost to ship an item than it charges itself.
+Amazon can subsidize its own shipping cost with the Prime fees it collects from members.
+The situations where Amazon subsidizes it’s shipping are on only a fraction of items and used in the situation where Third Party sellers can not best serve their customers.
+Prime Pantry is an example where Amazon ships low retail prices, high shipping cost items such as water and paper towels at a convenience to customers, but a shipping cost that would be unprofitable for Third Party Sellers.

-Third-party sellers currently make up more than half of Amazon’s marketplace, and this percentage is continuing to increase, this makes the issues related to Amazon direct sales less relevant over time.
+Third-party sellers currently make up more than half of Amazon’s marketplace, and this percentage is continuing to increase, making the issues related to Amazon’s direct sales less relevant over time.